chef/chef-web-docs/chef_master/source/integrate_node_notifications_slack.rst

 Chef Automate may be configured to notify a particular Slack channel or user when it detects certain issues with the nodes you are managing.
 Currently, those issues include:

-* A Chef client run failure on any node in your fleet.
+* A Chef Infra Client run failure on any node in your fleet.
-* A critical InSpec compliance scan failure on any node in your fleet.
+* A critical Chef InSpec compliance scan failure on any node in your fleet.

 Integrating Chef Automate with Slack requires a webhook to be created in Slack, and then saving that webhook in Chef Automate.
 Currently, any user of Chef Automate may create and manage notifications.
 Notifications sent to Slack by Chef Automate will respect any outbound proxy settings that you may have configured in your `delivery.rb` file.
 For more information on the proxy settings in Chef Automate, see `Proxy Settings <https://docs.chef.io/config_rb_delivery.html#proxy-settings>`_.